-- 1) Grass and other overgrowth conditions will hamper the digging characteristics of any earth auger by becoming "clogged" around the auger teeth and screw bit.
-Removal of such obstructions from the hole location before attempting to dig will increase digging efficiency and overall productivity. - 2) Place the Hole Digger in a vertical orientation on the desired hole location.
+1) Grass and other overgrowth conditions will hamper the digging characteristics of any earth auger by becoming "clogged" around the auger teeth and screw bit.
+Removal of such obstructions from the hole location before attempting to dig will increase digging efficiency and overall productivity.

+2) Place the Hole Digger in a vertical orientation on the desired hole location.
 The operators should position themselves on firm footing.

-- 3) Open the gasoline tank breather vent (if so equipped) to its maximum set position.
-Failure to properly open the breather vent will prevent the engine from receiving a continuous supply of fuel. - 4) The Crew Chief turns the fuel ON/OFF valve located under the fuel tank to the ON position.
-The Crew Member turns the ignition ON/OFF switch (if so equipped) to the ON position.
-FIGURE 37.
+3) The Crew Chief opens the fuel tank breather vent (if so equipped) to its maximum set position.
+Failure to properly open the breather vent will prevent the engine from receiving a continuous supply of fuel.